SwatKat1977/intmac/README.md

 ### Running Docker Images Locally

-Docker files have been provided to allow you to run INTMAC in Docker containers, the following table details how to run and build each service locally.
+Docker files have been provided to allow you to run ITEMS in Docker containers, the following table details how to run and build each service locally.

 Notes: